romland/itemLens/README.md

   - By Location/Container (e.g., `Box A 001`)
 - **Triage Actions:** When you spot something missing that you want to track, the **Add** menu lets you route it straight to **Collection**, your **Shopping List**, or **To-Do List** in the Notebook (for current Collection).

+### Random note to refine in the future
+**The Knowledge Base of Your Stuff:** We've blurred the lines between a strict inventory tracker and a personal knowledge base.
+By integrating an overarching Notebook and automatically downloading linked articles/manuals, itemLens isn't just about *where* an item is, but capturing the ideas, projects, and context surrounding it.

 ### Info how I use itemLens
 - TODO: